Submissions open from 2025-09-01 17:00:00 to 2025-09-15 17:00:00

 5. Content that is specific to your game, including assets, code, and data, should be developed within the time frame of the jam.

-6. You can develop post-jam versions of the game, provided you keep a link to the original version
+6. The idea is to create a complete game, you can of course develop post-jam versions of the game, but please keep a link to the original version

 7. You must add screenshots to your entry page.